CassianoBelniak/vitral-game-card-templating/README.md

-# Guaxinin card game templating
+# Vitral card game templating

 ## About
-Guaxinin is an application made in Electron+Vue for creating game cards
+Vitral is an application made in Electron+Vue for creating game cards

 ## How to run